 Global markets are highly interconnected.
 Changes in worldwide stock indices impact the global share market, including that of India.
 The performance of major worldwide indices, including the S&P 500, Dow Jones and FTSE 100, creates waves which affect the Indian stock market.

 Global stock market movements result from various factors.
 They include international trade agreements, worldwide economic conditions, and political developments.
-Investors who grasp these linkages can better protect their assets.
-The Indian stock market presents chances for profit through global market patterns that you should know about.
+Understanding these linkages can help investors anticipate trends in the Indian stock market.

 The global stock market index serves as a mirror to show what investors think about economic conditions in different world regions.
 They operate as predictive tools which indicate future market movements.
 Investors utilise these indicators to evaluate how global stock markets are performing at a given time.